vighnesh153/few-clicks-devops/NOTES.md

 * Update the stage object in the Stages array of the repo, with the following items:
   - bucket_id
   - cloudfront_distribution_id

+#### Lambda Event: STAGE_PROMOTION_FRONTEND
+Following Synchronous operations
+* Received props:
+  - repo_id
+  - to_stage
+* Clone the repository
+* Build using `npm run build`
+* Sync (with --delete flag) the S3 bucket of the stage with the new build artifacts.
+* Invalidate the current repo's stage's Cloudfront Distribution's cache.